The Persistence of Retracted Papers on Wikipedia: Empirical Setup

 \subsection{Data Collection}

-We integrated data from Retraction Watch \cite{oransky2012retraction}, Crossref Events \cite{hendricks2020crossref}, Altmetric LLC \cite{altmetric}, OpenAlex \cite{priem2022openalex}, as well as Wikipedia's page view statistics (Wikimedia REST API) and revision histories (MediaWiki Action API).
+We integrated data from Retraction Watch \cite{oransky2012retraction}, Crossref Events \cite{hendricks2020crossref}, Altmetric LLC \cite{altmetric}, OpenAlex \cite{priem2022openalex}.
+We also used the Wikimedia REST API to retrieve monthly page view statistics for articles citing retracted papers, and the MediaWiki Action API to analyze their full revision histories.
 This integration enables us to systematically examine how retracted research is cited and handled on Wikipedia, allowing us to investigate further how features of papers, Wikipedia pages, online mentions, and temporal trends (e.g., whether citations occurred before or after retraction, and the time between publication and retraction) are associated with the correction of retracted paper citations.

 The Retraction Watch database is the most comprehensive and widely adopted resource on retracted articles \cite{brainard2018rethinking}, indexing all retracted Digital Object Identifiers (DOIs) and their metadata, such as retraction date, publication date, and retraction reason.
 In this study, we used Retraction Watch to obtain a list of retracted papers and their associated metadata, including article titles, retraction dates, publication dates, and retraction reasons.
 To ensure our analysis focused exclusively on retracted papers, we excluded the ones with expressions of concern or corrections.
 Expressions of concern serve as warnings while investigations are ongoing, and corrections address minor issues without invalidating the entire study.
 Retractions, by contrast, formally withdraw a paper from the academic record.